ayroh/Sumo.io-Clone/README.md

 State Manager -> Used an interface called IState to define state actions.
 There are 2 states:
   RunningState -> User can give inputs to player and player is moving by these inputs.
   SurfingState -> Drifting phase after colliding with another player.
 During this state user can't give inputs.
 Player is only drifting according to collide forces.

-I used State Manager architecture for these 2 states but its slightly big for this kind of small scale game.
-Reason is that NoSurrender creates casual games and in big scale games State Manager has a big role.
-So I did it to show that I can build such systems.

 https://youtube.com/shorts/caA4dZAkBJY?feature=share